 Hello!

 My name is Emmie Perkins.
-I was born in Hattiesburg, MS. I am 21 years old majoring in public relations with a minor in music.
-I aspire to create my own franchise owned and operated for Music Is Medicine!
+I was born in Hattiesburg, MS. I am majoring in public relations with a minor in music at Mississippi State University.
+I recently accepted a full-time position as the Coordinator of External Relations for the Bulldog Initiative!
+I also enjoy coaching women for interviews and pageants on the side!
 This website is a place to learn more about me and access the joy of the arts and music.
-Read more below for an availble biography of my life!
+Read more below for an available biography of my life!

-Below you can access my Miss Mississippi Instagram and Facebook page as well!
+Below you can access my Instagram and Facebook page as well!

 Biography